 - SATISFIED.
 Requirements are considered satisfied upon completion of the assigned track and the acquired dropwindsonde data are transmitted from the aircraft prior to the HPC/MPC deadline for synoptic analysis. - MISSED.
-When parameters listed in para A. above are not satisfied.
+When the requirements listed above are not satisfied. - 5.6.2.

-5.6.2.
 Mission Assessment.
 The TPC/NHC or CPHC will provide CARCAH a written assessment of the reconnaissance mission anytime its timeliness or quality is outstanding or substandard (see Figure 5-9).
-Mission requirements levied as "resources permitting" will not be assessed for timeliness but may be assessed for quality of data gathered.
+Mission requirements levied as "resources permitting" will not be assessed for timeliness but may be assessed for quality of data gathered. - 5.6.3.

-5.6.3.
 Summaries.
-CARCAH will maintain monthly and seasonal reconnaissance summaries, detailing missions actually flown to satisfy TPC/NHC-levied requirements.
+CARCAH will maintain monthly and seasonal reconnaissance summaries, detailing requirements tasked by TPC/NHC and CPHC and missions accomplished.